aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/200-lab-03-functions.md

 In this Lab, you will:

-+ Use the **[Fn::Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)** function to dynamically assign parameter value to the resource property.
++ Use the **[Fn::Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)** function to dynamically assign parameter values to a resource property.
 + Tag a instance with **[Fn::Join](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-join.html)** function.
 + Add a tag to the instance using **[Fn::Sub](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-sub.html)** function.